-- 1. Foster/adoptive parents shall recognize, encourage, and support the religious beliefs, heritage and language of the child and his family.
+- 1. Foster/adoptive parents shall recognize, encourage and support the religious beliefs, heritage and language of the child and his family.
 Foster/adoptive parents shall, if possible, arrange transportation to religious services or ethnic events for a child whose beliefs and practices are different from their own. - 2.
 Formal religious affiliation is not required to be a foster/adoptive parent.
 Foster/adoptive parents shall not force or coerce children into attending religious services or ethnic events that are against their will or beliefs.
 If the child has a different religious affiliation than the foster/adoptive parent, it is expected that arrangements will be made to assure the child continues to attend the services in the denomination of their choice, if the child wishes to do so. - 3.
 Foster/adoptive parents must be willing to become culturally competent and able to understand the importance of race, ethnicity, religious, and/or cultural issues in family and community life and in planning for children in their care. - 4.
-Foster parents must be sensitive to sexual identity issues including lesbian, gay, bi-sexual, transgender, and questioning youth. - 5.
-At least one foster/adoptive parent must demonstrate effective communication in the primary language of the child placed in the home and in English.
+Foster parents must be sensitive to a child's gender identity and sexual orientation. - 5.
+At least one foster/adoptive parent must demonstrate effective communication in the primary language of the child placed in the home.